 Who’s Who in the Kitchen Remodeling World?

-Individual Certified Kitchen Designers, CKD, or small Kitchen Design firms may also sell cabinets in conjunction with their design skills.
+Independent Kitchen Designers, or small Kitchen Design firms may also sell cabinets in conjunction with their design skills.
 They usually are loyal to a particular custom cabinet line or a local cabinet maker.
-They generally belong to the NKBA and adhere to the rules and regulations.
 They may also recommend a Contractor for the actual Remodeling itself or work together with the Contractor as the Project Manager.
 It is always best to hire your Designer on as Project Manager to oversee the project and all it’s details and deal with any selection, product, or material issues.
 Your Designer will also know the nuances of the Kitchen layout and Design and ultimately the Design Concept in order to complete the vision.

 Kitchen and Bath Showrooms (Cabinets Dealers)

-Kitchen and Bath dealers generally have Showrooms.
+Kitchen and Bath Dealers generally have Showrooms.
 These dealers typically carry 3-4 different cabinet lines although, some cabinets lines may be exclusive to certain dealers.
 These kitchen cabinet dealers may or may not employ their own installers, it is up to you to find out – it can make a world of difference to you.
-They also typically have Designers on staff that are CKD’s, (Certified Kitchen Designers), by the National Kitchen and Bath Association, (NKBA), or have strong relationships with excellant CKD Designers.
-Most CKD’s will charge a Design Fee for their work, which considering the investment you are about to make in your home, is worth every penny.
+They also typically have strong relationships with excellant Designers.
+Most Designers will charge a Design Fee for their work, which considering the investment you are about to make in your home, is worth every penny.

 If you wind up purchasing both cabinetry, other products, and installations from a Kitchen and Bath Dealer/Showroom, they should handle your Contract under Home Improvement rules and licenses, and insurances.
 Upon Contract, Kitchen and Bath Dealers that provide installations will ask for a 33% deposit of the total contract, the maximum they can by law.
 This money basically protects them against the Owner defaulting on the Contract once the non-refundable order is placed to the kitchen cabinet company.
 On the other hand, if you only purchase materials such as cabinetry and/or countertops, they are not bound by Home Improvement rules about deposits, so you will want to check what their particular pay schedules are for just products.
 Most will ask for 50% down and 50% upon delivery.